jacobdjwilson/awesome-annual-security-reports/README.md

 **Limitations:** This is **not** a collection of project based information such as white papers, intelligence reports, technical specifications, or standards.
 I welcome all user submitted uploads or report requests, but we should draw a box around this _awesome_ list.
 All reports will be sourced from the original author when possible and uploaded to [Hybrid Analysis](https://www.hybrid-analysis.com/) for an additional level of confidence, result link will be included in the readme.md commit notes.

 **Acknowledgement:** I would like to give recognition for other works that inspired this collection.
-[Richard Stiennon](https://twitter.com/stiennon) and the comprehensive annual analysis of the cybersecurity industry is much more comprehensive than this repository.
-[Rick Howard](https://twitter.com/raceBannon99) and his cyber cannon list of must read books is a tremendous resource, both leadership and practitioner.
+[Richard Stiennon](https://twitter.com/stiennon) and his annual analysis of the cybersecurity industry is much more comprehensive than this repository.
+[Rick Howard](https://twitter.com/raceBannon99) and his cyber cannon list of must read books is a tremendous resource, at both leadership and practitioner levels.

 ## Contents
 - [Reports](#reports)